 For example, one of the leading research magazines — Quirk’s Marketing Research Review — just published an extension of this original research, which focuses specifically on how the Web has affected lead generation for BUILDINGS and other B2B publications (it was an honor to submit and be accepted!).
-You can read the Quirk’s article at http://goo.gl/02sHX.
-Or, you can visit www.a-i-m.com and download the original research.
+Just drop us a note (firstname.lastname@example.org) and we’ll send you the original research.

 Finding proof for advertising, in fact, is on ongoing battle, as AD AGE, one of the leading magazines in the advertising trade, noted in a recently conducted webinar entitled Half of my Creative is wasted…I Just Don’t Know Which Half.
 The title was based on a famous quote by the retailer John Wanamaker who built one of the largest department stores of our time when he said, “Half the money I spend on advertising is wasted.
 I just don’t know which half.”
 Or at least, that is the legend.